The cold war and wars in history - synonyms or related words

 the wall that divided the German city of Berlin from 1961 until 1989.
 It was built to prevent the citizens of East Berlin from travelling to the West and it became a symbol of the Cold War.
 It is often simply called the Wall.

 British someone who belonged to a fascist organization whose members wore black shirts, especially in Italy and the UK before the Second World War

 the period during the Second World War when the Germans dropped bombs on London and other British cities.
 British people remember this period as a time when everyone joined together to help each other.

 the Boer War

-a war fought in South Africa at the beginning of the 20th century in which the British defeated the Boers
+a war fought in South Africa at the beginning of the 20th century between the British and the Boers

 the British Empire